DeptuchMateusz/autoML/README.md

 pip install .
 ```
 ## More Info
-For more detailed information about the package navigate to `notebook.py` file.
+For more detailed information about the package navigate to `notebook.ipynb` file.